 · See the Civil Code updated through Law No. Ley 189-01.

 The Code of Civil Procedure (Código de Procedimiento Civil) was enacted by the Decree of April 16, 1884.
 With amendments, this Code is still largely in effect today.
 See the Code of Civil Procedure updated through Law No. 489 on Commercial Arbitration, of December 11, 2008.

 The Commercial Code (Código de Comercio) was enacted by the Decree of June 5, 1884.
 With modifications, this Code is still largely in effect today.
 See the Commercial Code updated through Law No. 479-08 of December 11, 2008, General Law of Corporations and Individual Limited Liability Companies (Ley General de las Sociedades Comerciales y Empresas Individuales de Responsabilidad Limitada).

-The Penal Code (Código Penal) enacted by the Decree of August 20, 1884, includes the amendments introduced by Law No. 24 – 97, on domestic violence; Law 46-99 increasing the number and types of penalties in criminal matters and Law No. 36-00 expanding the jurisdiction of the Justices of the Peace.
+The Criminal Code (Código Penal) enacted by the Decree-Law No. 2274 of August 20, 1884, includes the amendments introduced by Law No. 24 – 97, on domestic violence; Law 46-99 increasing the number and types of penalties in criminal matters and Law No. 36-00 expanding the jurisdiction of the Justices of the Peace.
 This text of the Criminal Code also includes in extensor Act No. 12-07, January 5, 2007 raising the amount for fines and penalties for different offenses.
+This 1884 code is still in force.
 See the Penal Code.